Are you tired of the same-old ways to make money online, e.g., blogs, affiliate marketing, or freelancing?

 What value do they provide?
 With a niche-specific newsletter, you may filter the web for relevant articles based on your subscribers' needs.
 They get to save time and access personalized recommendations.
 It's possible to have people pay for your suggestions.

-The Pocket Hits Newsletter is a classic type of the curated newsletter format.
+The Pocket Hits Newsletter is a classic type of curated newsletter format.
 They recommend the top articles that people have saved to read later on their app.
 The team also selects the most exciting news stories and pieces from around the web.
 Featured publications include The Guardian, The Atlantic, The New York Times, Harvard Business Review, and more.
 It's a free newsletter with sponsored ads.

 Pocket Hits curated content